-I think often those of us who do struggle with weight is that we are to busy or too tired to prepare and eat properly and in the end it is our health that suffers and also the ones who love or care for us suffer because they see how our health deteriorate.
-I am now diagnosed with type 2 diabetes and on medication for it and I know it is down to lifestyle There are other reasons why people struggle with weight and that is because of way food is now produced to make our food cheap and easy to make.
+I think often those of us who do struggle with weight are too busy or too tired to prepare and eat properly and in the end, it is our health that suffers and also the ones who love or care for us suffer because they see how our health deteriorate.
+I am now diagnosed with type 2 diabetes and on medication for it and I know it is down to lifestyle There are other reasons why people struggle with weight and that is because of the way food is now produced to make our food cheap and easy to make.

 I have had some experiences with different diets over the years.
 I did try going to Weight Watchers and while I lost some weight I was hungry most of the time.
 I have tried Slimming World but I found the diet really hard to follow.
 I got to the stage where I was putting weight on because I didn’t really know what I could eat and how much I should eat.

-Some say low fat is the way ahead, but then others say low fat has more sugar than higher fat products.
+Some say low-fat is the way ahead, but then others say low-fat has more sugar than higher-fat products.
 This is something I have noticed about milk.
-If you check the sugar level (carb) you will notice it is higher on skimmed milk to what it is on full fat.
-Looking on the Dairy council website you will see that in 100 ml of skimmed milk it has 4.9 grams of carbs while full fat milk has 4.7 grams, the difference might be small but if you are counting carbs it matters.
+If you check the sugar level (carb) you will notice it is higher on skimmed milk to it is on full fat.
+Looking on the Dairy council website you will see that in 100 ml of skimmed milk, it has 4.9 grams of carbs while full-fat milk has 4.7 grams, the difference might be small but if you are counting carbs it matters.

-As for scores on this life experience I would have to just give it 1 out of 5 due to diabetes but I do believe with the right diet it can be controlled.
+As for scores on this life experience, I would have to just give it 1 out of 5 due to diabetes but I do believe with the right diet it can be controlled.

 Read more and subscribe